bitbearr/austin-todo/README.md

 ### Breweries

-- Redline Tour is a fun route on our metro where you get off at each stop and go to different breweries.
+Redline Tour is a fun route on our metro where you get off at each stop and go to different breweries.
 Then end up in east sixth or the domain

 - Austin Beerworks
 - Cellis Brewery
 - Austin Eastciders
+- Zilker
+- Brewtorium
+- Circle

 ### Rainy

-- The bars are mostly made up of refitted houses.
+The bars are mostly made up of refitted houses.
 Lots of open spaces, patio seating, and cool themes.

-- Notable bars:
+#### Notable bars

 - Unbarlievable (circus theme)
 - Container bar (made of shipping containers)
 - Bangers
   - Whole bottle mimosas in a large cup

 ### East 6th